 NordPass: Plans and pricing

-The Premium account turns all of those features on and costs $1.69 / £1.50 / AUD$2.50 per month.
+The Premium account turns all of those features on and costs $2.99 / £2.39 per month, for annual commitments.
 It also allows you to use trusted sharing, which grants access to trusted contacts in case of emergencies.

-The top personal tier is the Family plan, which starts at $2.79 / £2.50 / AUD$3.50 per month.
+The top personal tier is the Family plan, which starts at $5.99 / £4.79 per month.
 You'll get six accounts with this product alongside all of the features included with the Premium product.
+Both of these plans are also available with two-year commitments, which means you can save a bit more money if you’re willing to pay upfront.

-NordPass's standard Business product starts at $2.56 / £2.50 / AUD$3.50 per user per month and can handle up to 250 users, so it's ideal for small and medium businesses.
-You get all of the features we've mentioned before alongside a security dashboard, the option to deploy company-wide settings and Google Workplace SSO.
-The business product also includes team management features, like user account provisioning, company-wide settings deployment and real-time monitoring.
+NordPass's standard Business product starts costs $3.59 per user per month and can handle up to 250 users, so it's ideal for small and medium businesses.
+This time, it’s advertised in USD$ globally, but each country will pay in local currencies.
+You get all of the features we've mentioned before alongside a security dashboard, the option to deploy company-wide settings, and Google Workplace SSO.
+The business product also includes team management features, like company-wide settings deployment and real-time monitoring.

-That product also includes Azure SSO and AD FS Setup.
 The conventional business product doesn’t come with a dedicated account manager or face-to-face onboarding.
-If you'd like those features, you'll need the Enterprise product and you'll have to contact NordPass directly to get a quote.
+If you'd like those features, more SSO options, and user provisioning via Active Directory, you'll need the Enterprise product and you'll have to contact NordPass directly to get a quote.

 It's very easy to get started with NordPass.
 Download the app from the firm's website, create an account with a master password, and you're good to go.
 You're able to import passwords from any big-name browser and directly from a CSV file.
-Nordpass will also import your passwords from other password managers, including big-name apps like LastPass, Remembear (opens in new tab) and Roboform (opens in new tab).
+Nordpass will also import your passwords from other password managers, including popular apps like LastPass, Remembear, and RoboForm.
 Indeed, ten different products are supported.

-In terms of support, NordPass is decent – it runs on Windows and mac OS, and Android and iOS apps are available.
-Linux is supported, too.
-It also includes browser (opens in new tab) extensions for Chrome, Firefox, Edge, Opera, Safari and Brave.
-The only real thing missing here is the Command Line options you'll encounter on techier software.
+It also includes browser extensions for Chrome, Firefox, Edge, Opera, Safari, and Brave.
+The only real thing missing here is the Command Line options you'll encounter on techier software, like Bitwarden.

 NordPass: Interface and performance